OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 > 1Jn 3:6 Whosoever abides in him does not **practice** sin: and whosoever **practices** sin has not seen him, neither known him.
 Pretty powerful words.
 It should cause us to examine our own lives. **If I am living a life of practicing sin, I really don’t know Him.
 I really haven’t seen Him.
 If I really know Him, then I’m gonna be free from the practice of sin.**
 >
 > 1Jn 3:8 **He that is practicing sin is of the devil**; for the devil sinneth from the beginning.
 And for this purpose the Son of God was manifested, that he might destroy the works of the devil.
-So again, don’t deceive yourself. <span style="font-weight:bold;color:firebrick;">If you are <span style="font-size:1.2em;color:crimson;">practicing</span> sin, living in sin, you are not of God; you are a part of that rebellion against God, led by Satan.</span> (1Jn 3:6-8)
+So again, don’t deceive yourself. <span style="font-weight:bold;color:firebrick;">If you are <span style="font-size:1.2em;color:crimson;">practicing</span> sin, living in sin, you are not of God; you are a part of that rebellion against God, led by Satan.</span> (1Jn 3:6-8) -->

 <br>
 <hr>

-## II Consensus Among Academics
+## II.
+Consensus Among Academics

 ### 2.1 Study Bible Scholarship